dsc-courses/practice.dsc10.com/problems/fa21-final/q10-model-railroad-museum.md

 **Answer: ** Child, adult, and senior tickets are purchased in proportions 0.25, 0.6, and 0.15.
 (Option 2)

 Recall, null hypothesis is the hypothesis that there is no significant difference between specified populations, any observed difference being due to sampling or experimental error.
-So, we assume the distribution is same as the model.
+So, we assume the distribution is the same as the model.

 # END SOLUTION